Clinical UM Guideline

 1. Complete multidisciplinary assessment of individual including an evaluation by a trained prosthetic clinician.
 The assessment must objectively document that all of the above selection criteria have been evaluated and met.

-2. Microprocessor controlled foot or ankle systems (such as the Propio Foot or Endolite élan foot) are considered medically necessary for individuals with transtibial amputation when all of the criteria set forth in (A) and (B) below have been met:
+2. Microprocessor controlled foot or ankle systems are considered medically necessary for individuals with transtibial amputation when all of the criteria set forth in (A) and (B) below have been met:

 1. Selection criteria: